Sign up to receive the Nest Monthly Newsletter

 Gemma Hoskins and Alan Horn, a longtime advocate against child abuse, have been working together along with one of Gemma's former classmates, Abbie Schaub, to bring justice to victims who suffered abuse from the now-deceased priest, Joseph Maskell.
 To learn more about the story, check out the Netflix series The Keepers and find an interview with Gemma Hoskins and Alan Horn below.

-Gemma Hoskins (left) and her co-researcher/high school classmate, Abbie Schaub, on "The View"
+Gemma Hoskins (L) and her co-researcher/high school classmate, Abbie Schaub, on "The View"

 "I'm using my 10 minutes of fame to talk about people who were hurt" - Gemma Hoskins

 Allie Hock: What’s important for people to know about the work you’re doing now?

 Alan Horn: People who are abused have to tell.
 Secrets have been the power-tools of predators for generations.
 The incidents of false reporting by young children about sexual abuse is less than 1%, it is non-existent.
 So, when someone like a 9-year-old child comes to you and says “I’ve been hurt by somebody,” you need to believe them.